Pte

 At the start of the year the 11th Battalion Sherwood Foresters was stationed at Toronto Camp, near Brandhoek.
 On 8 January 1917 the battalion went into the line at Mount Sorrel, occupying the trenches there until 12 January.
 In those four days the war diary reports many casualties to shelling by artillery and trench mortars.
 On 12 January 1917 the Battalion went into reserve at Zillebeke Bund, on the banks of the Zillebeke Lake.
 Between 13 and 16 January the war diary notes that there “has been nothing to report.”
 In the evening of the 16th, they go back into the line until 20 January 1917.

 At the end of the month, the war diary reports that five men were killed and eleven others wounded.
-Private Herbert Norman Walker was one of the men killed.
-He died on 16 January 1917 and is buried at the Railway Dugouts Cemetery, plot VII, row F, grave 5.
+Herbert Norman Walker was one of the men killed.
+The circumstances of his death are unclear.
+He died on 16 January 1917 and is buried at the Railway Dugouts Cemetery.
 This cemetery is located west of Zillebeke Lake.
 During the war the dugouts at this location were used as Advanced Dressing Stations.
-It’s likely that private Walker died of wounds here and was buried in the cemetery.

 Files 1